A network of peers using their lived experience as a driver of social change.

 Having received funding from CAMFED in 1998 to help her continue in education beyond primary school, Angie and 400 other recipients graduated high school into a ‘post-graduate abyss’.

-There were no prospects, no job opportunities, no clear path in terms of continuing education for Angie and her fellow CAMFED alumni.
+There were no prospects, no job opportunities, no clear path in terms of continuing education for Angie and her fellow graduates.
 Micro-finance institutions saw them as too risky to invest because they were all women.

-When asked by CAMFED, ‘what next?’ the group founded CAMA – the CAMFED alumni network.
+When asked by CAMFED, ‘what next?’ the group founded the CAMFED Association.
 Initially it was just for them as a group of educated women to empower and support each other to navigate their post-school lives.
-Since then, CAMA has evolved into a bigger, better, more sophisticated movement for supporting young women as they leave school but also for supporting other generations that are still getting into school.
+Now, the association makes up one of three vital components of CAMFED’s Operational Model, having evolved into a bigger, better, more sophisticated movement for supporting young women as they leave school but also for supporting other generations that are still getting into school.

 Making change happen